crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/packet-analyzers/README.md

 ## Topics covered in this section

+* **Introduction**
 * **Packet analyzers key features**
 * **BPF (Berkeley Packet Filter) syntax in tcpdump**

+### Introduction

+Effective network security requires real time awareness of the activities taking place on the network, to verify that the network policy is not being violated by any user or misconfiguration.
 Packet analyzers, also known as network sniffers or protocol analyzers or network analyzers, are essential tools for monitoring, troubleshooting, and securing network traffic.
 Packet analyzers capture raw data packets traversing a network, decode their headers and payloads, and present them in a human-readable format.

-Effective network security requires real time awareness of the activities taking place on the network, to verify that the network policy is not being violated by any user or misconfiguration.

 Active techniques to periodically scan the network have two disadvantages.
 First, they are intrusive, they introduce traffic into the network which consumes considerable bandwidth.
 Second, scanning can miss an activity, for example, when a specific port is probed with a specific protocol, because these look for a particular activity.
 These drawbacks can be addressed by using passive techniques where no traffic is introduced into the network.
 “Passive techniques have been in use in both defensive and offensive approaches for years but have only appeared recently in commercial products” (Treurniet, 2004, p.
 1).
 “A sniffer is strategically placed on the network and the traffic is examined as it passes by.
 The behaviour of the traffic can be compared to an established policy for deviations” (Treurniet, 2004, p. iv).

 The passive technique can also identify information leaking form the network that could be used by malicious hackers.
 Attackers expect that active methods are used by organizations to test their own networks, so it “stands to reason, then, that more experienced attackers would also employ passive methods to obtain network information” (Treurniet, 2004, p.
 2).
 Thus continuous surveillance or monitoring can be achieved using passive network sniffers to assess the security of a network.

 Understanding packet analyzers is crucial for diagnosing connectivity issues, verifying routing and switching behavior, and detecting security threats such as unauthorized access or malware.
 Packet analyzers operate at different layers of the OSI model, with some focusing on low-level frame analysis (Ethernet, ARP) while others specialize in application-layer protocols (HTTP, DNS, VoIP).